notngunq/c98_exam/README.md

 ```
 After provisioning, a directory named `.ssh` contain SSH private key file named `ssh_private_key` was created

-At the console screen, we can find the public IP of the EC2 server that has provisioned and deployed the API like `server-ip = "13.212.20.236"`
+At the console screen, we can find the public IP of the EC2 server that has provisioned and deployed the API like `server-ip = "x.x.x.x"`

 - Using Ansible to deploy REST API
 ```sh